 Koh Yung Mosquito Island

 Though Koh Yung Mosquito Island is a less attractive spot, yet a must-visit one.
 Here at this place, you can spend some relaxing time amidst the serenity of nature.
-Besides, you can also plan a jungle tour with a guide here at Koh Yung Mosquito Island.
+You can also plan a jungle tour with a guide here at Koh Yung Mosquito Island.

 Before You Leave for Thailand